-An early start for the second of my Create Ireland mindfulness haiky walks on the Cavan Burren.
+An early start for the second of my Creative Ireland mindfulness haiku walks on the Cavan Burren.
 This particular group came from the Education Centre at the local low security prison.
 I love working with these guys and it is always a privilege.
-The Cavan Burren offers megaliths, upland landscape and woodland where rock art and remains of nelolithic living can be seen.
+The Cavan Burren offers megaliths, upland landscape and woodland where rock art and remains of neolithic living can be seen.
 It has a very special presence.
 And while it is a specially earned opportunity, it also challenges guys who are used to a foreshortened viewpoint.
 Up by the Tullygubban Wedge Tomb they could look out and count six counties.
 They could look down on their own residence over looking Lough MacNean where ancient people left remains of shellfish feasts.
 Some city dwellers have only ever experienced concrete.
 This was wilderness to some Dubs amongst us.

 And then how do you handle presence and silence when you have been living in a perpetually noisy environment?
 That, too, is a challenge.
 For then the chatter in the mind gets louder sometimes.
 Which is where mindfulness meditation can come in handy.